 What are the symptoms of a herniated disc?

 When the spinal cord or spinal nerves become compressed, they don’t work properly.
-As a result, they may pass abnormal signals from the compressed nerves, or do not pass signals at all.
+As a result, they may pass abnormal signals from the compressed nerves or not pass signals at all.

 Common symptoms of a herniated disc include:

-Pressure on the nerve can cause abnormal sensations, commonly experienced as electric shock pains.
-When the compression occurs in the cervical (neck) region, the shocks go down your arms, when the compression is in the lumbar (low back) region, the shocks go down your legs.
+Electric Shock Pain - Pressure on the nerve can cause abnormal sensations, commonly experienced as electric shock pains.
+When the compression occurs in the cervical (neck) region, the shocks go down your arms; when the compression is in the lumbar (low back) region, the shocks go down your legs.
 This may be severe and cause immobility due to the pain.

-Because of the nerve irritation, signals from the brain may be interrupted causing muscle weakness.
+Muscle Weakness - Because of the nerve irritation, signals from the brain may be interrupted, causing muscle weakness.
 Nerve irritation can also be tested by examining reflexes.

-If the nerve irritation or compression is severe this may lead to muscles going into spasm causing pain and discomfort.
+Muscle Spasms - If the nerve irritation or compression is severe, this may lead to muscles going into spasms, causing pain and discomfort.

 Depending on the individual, a herniated disc can take weeks or months to heal.
-During this time, if not properly treated, a herniated disc can worsen and cause nerve damage.
+If not properly treated, a herniated disc can worsen and cause nerve damage during this time.
 Most people begin with nonsurgical treatments, as surgery is often unnecessary to heal a herniated disc.

 Nonsurgical treatments include medication and physical therapy.
 Medication can reduce swelling and pain, as well as alleviate pressure.
-Physical therapy can strengthen muscles to further protect the spine.
+Physical therapy can strengthen muscles to protect the spine further.

-In emergency situations, people may need to undergo surgery immediately.
+In emergencies, people may need to undergo surgery immediately.
 Those whose condition does not improve with nonsurgical treatments may also be candidates for surgical correction.
-The surgical procedure for herniated discs is called microdiscectomy.
+The surgical procedure for herniated discs is called a microdiscectomy.
 This is a one-day, minimally invasive procedure that removes the part of the disc that is pressing on the nerve or spinal cord.
-The procedure is done using a special microscope to view the disc and nerves.
+The procedure uses a special microscope to view the disc and nerves.